jrroosevelt/VS2PCG/Formats.md

 - Maximus

 ##### Plot Twists

-Twists:

-Parallel Dimension
+- Parallel Dimension

-Equipment:
+#### Equipment:

-The Darkhold
+- The Darkhold

-Thoughts/additions/opinions?

-*On the watch list*

-Rogue MC
+### Watch list
+These cards are still allowed currently, but we've got our eyes on these emmer effers.

+- Black Widow (Illus)
-Out of Time
+- Out of Time

-Black widow (champions sc)
+- Rogue MC

 The Machine (invention)